abigailCul/ElizaGoProject/README.md

 # ElizaGoProject
 A go project for my third year project in Data Representation and Querying, using eliza chatbot.
 This project is a messenger chatbot that you can talk to and she will respond to you.
 The project is done using GoLang and made into a web browser using html to serve the go file.
 Once you send your message Eliza will respond after a second and the page wont refresh as i have used Ajax in my project

+## Description
+My Eliza chatbot once run in the browser comes up as a messenget page.
+The message is send using the return key and is sent from there to the list shown as You:, Eliza will then respond under Eliza:.
+If you use a word that she recognises she will have certain responses for that word, otherwise her responses will be random.

 ## Prerequisites

 I used github for my project so it would not be lost and be easy for other people to access.